The Age of Reason Bible Study/Christian history

 ChapterVu is simple and straightforward.
 In the image at right, you clicked on the magnifying glass to bring up the "Find" window.
 Then you typed in the first 3 letters of the book you wanted, followed by the 2-number chapter (which means add a zero to single-digit chapters), hit Enter...and there you are with the chapter header highlighted.
+(If you get erroneous results, it's because some PDF software now requires you to go to the Find window settings – usually by clicking a gear symbol – and selecting "whole words only.")
 The ChapterVu directions (blue arrow above) have a few more details you should know.

 We all have the same tendencies when engaged in Bible study: When we disagree with something we tend to not look up the Scripture reference (even when we have a Bible sitting in our laps) because we already think it's wrong; and when we read something we agree with we also tend to not look it up because we already think it's correct.
 That means we all have a tendency to be lousy students of Bible doctrine because we're lazy and we think we already know the truth – which helps tradition make the word of God of none effect.

 More people download The AOR than get hard copies.
 That means most people are reading AOR on their computers.
 Therefore, add to the above tendencies the inconvenience of doing a Bible study on a computer.
-Having to look up lots of Scripture may cause some of our brethren to shrink from the tedium of constantly scrolling through a computer Bible (and even from having to constantly flip back and forth in a physical Bible).
+Having to look up lots of Scripture may cause some of our brethren to shrink from the tedium of constantly scrolling through a computer Bible, or having to constantly flip back and forth in a physical Bible.

 Those tendencies make my ministry tougher, because as I begin to expose the apostasy that afflicts the modern church I am going to offend you, which may cause you to think it's not worth the effort to look up the Scripture...and, thinking this Bible study is itself but another example of modern ignorance-based apostasy, delete it.

 It is imperative that you look up the Scripture references to see if what you already think is in agreement with what God actually says in His Book.
-Therefore I hope the convenience features in this exclusive Bible study will, by making it quicker and easier to look up Scripture, prove beneficial and help you see that modern Christianity has indeed gone astray.
+Therefore I hope the quick-and-easy convenience features in this exclusive Bible study will help you gain a confident understanding of the Bible, Christian history, the daily Christian walk, and help you see how and why modern Christianity went astray.